Moline, Kansas

 Moline is a city in Elk County, Kansas, United States.
 As of the 2020 census, the population of the city was 345.
 Moline is located in south central Elk County at the intersection of U.S. Highway 160 and K-99.

 Moline is known for being the home of Kansas' oldest swinging (suspension-type) bridge, built in 1904.
 The bridge spans over a lower portion of a local stream, Wildcat Creek.
-Immediately to the west of the famous Swinging Bridge, a limestone water fall formation flows with water through much of the rainy season in late winter and early spring.
+Immediately to the west of the famous Swinging Bridge, there is a limestone water fall on an intermittent stream.

 History

-Moline is located on a slightly elevated plateau in the valley of Wildcat Creek, named so by the indigenous Native Americans because of the prominent number of wildcats (Bobcats) that lived along the stream.
-In early 1879 as the Santa Fe Railway extended westward from Independence, Missouri, towns sprung up vigorously along the line.
+Moline is located on a slightly elevated plateau in the valley of Wildcat Creek, named so by the indigenous Native Americans because of the prominent number of wildcats (bobcats) that lived along the stream.
+In early 1879 as the Santa Fe Railway extended westward from Independence, Missouri, towns sprang up vigorously along the line.
 The Land and Town Company chartered the land for the city on July 21, 1879 and laid out the town.
 The name Moline was decided upon at the suggestion of Mr. J.F.
 Chapman, of the original town company, who came from the area of Moline, Illinois, and because the farmers in the area largely used the Moline plow.

-The first post office in Moline was established in September, 1879.
+The first post office in Moline was established in September 1879.